gonzalezfo/Metaballs2D/README.md

 Focus was on optimization of the inner loop, achieved by:
 - Unrolling loops
 - Precalculation of the Metaballs
-- Minimizing the amount of complex operatoions in the inner loop
+- Minimizing the amount of complex operations in the inner loop